volodymyrhudyma/blog/content/blog/git-stash-like-a-pro.md

   like a clipboard and allows to temporarily store the current state of working directory.
 shareImage: /img/git-stash-like-a-pro.jpg
-teaser: Developer's work often gets interrupted with requests to implement more urgent features or even fix some critical bugs.
-This situation leads to interrupting development and switching to another task, but what if you haven't managed to complete the current work and you are not ready to...
+teaser: The developers work is often interrupted by requests to implement more important features or even to fix some critical bugs.
+This situation leads to stopping the development and switching to another task, but what if you didn't manage to complete the current work and you are not ready to...
 date: 2021-07-18T08:44:14.759Z
 ---
-Developer's work often gets interrupted with requests to implement more urgent features or even fix some critical bugs.
+The developers work is often interrupted by requests to implement more important features or even to fix some critical bugs.

-This situation leads to interrupting development and switching to another task, but what if you haven't managed to complete the current work and you are not ready to commit the changes?
+This situation leads to stopping the development and switching to another task, but what if you didn't manage to complete the current work and you are not ready to commit the changes?

-You don't want to drop the changes and start over the next day, right?
+You don't want to discard the changes and start over the next day, right?

-Fortunately, Git provides a command for managing such situations in a simple way.
+Fortunately, Git provides a command to easily handle such situations.

 ## Git Stash Command

-The **git stash** command acts like a clipboard - it temporarily saves the current state of a working directory and reverts it, so you can start coding new features from scratch.
+The **git stash** command works like a clipboard - it temporarily saves the current state of a working directory and undoes it, so you can start coding new features from scratch.

-You can get back to stashed changes and re-apply them at any given point of time.
+You can get back to stashed changes and re-apply them at any time.

-It is handy if you need to quickly switch context and work on something else without losing any unfinished work.
+This is handy when you need to quickly switch context and work on something else without losing unfinished work.

-Remember, that **stash is local to your repository** - it is not transferred to the server after pushing the changes.
+Remember that **stash is local to your repository** - it will not be transferred to the server after pushing changes.

-For example, I am working on a secret feature on a **feature/1** branch, when I receive a request to fix a bug, noticed by tester on production (in other words, on the **main** branch), but I am only half-done with my secret feature, so here is what I usually do:
+For example, I'm working on a secret feature on a **feature/1** branch when I get a request to fix a bug noticed by a tester in production (in other words, on the **main** branch), but I'm only halfway done with my secret feature, so that's what I usually do:

-* Check how many changes were done with a **git status** command:
+* Check how many changes have been made with a **git status** command:

 ![Git Status On A Secret Feature Branch](/img/screenshot-2021-07-17-at-11.55.24.png "Git Status On A Secret Feature Branch")